-Users must follow the instructions below to comply with the MTOM C1 requirements.
-Otherwise, the aircraft cannot be used as a C1 aircraft:
+Users must follow the instructions below to comply with the MTOM requirements for each model:

 - 1. DO NOT add any payload to the aircraft except the items listed in the List of Items including qualified accessories section. - 2.
 DO NOT use any non-qualified replacement parts, such as intelligent flight batteries or propellers, etc. - 3.
 DO NOT retrofit the aircraft. - ▲ The prompt "Low Battery RTH" will not appear in case of a horizontal distance between the pilot and aircraft is lower than 5 m. - SmartShots will exit automatically if the horizontal distance between the subject and the aircraft is further than 50 m (only available when using SmartShots in the EU). - The auxiliary LED is set to auto when used in the EU and cannot be changed.
 The aircraft Front Arm LEDs are always on when used in the EU and cannot be changed.